AR Access & Visitation Mediation Program

 • FAQ

-The Arkansas Access & Visitation Mediation Program
+Welcome to the Arkansas Access and Visitation Mediation Program

-The Arkansas Access and Visitation Mediation Program was created in 1997 as a result of funding provided by a federal grant.
+Created in 1997 as a result of funding provided by a federal grant.
 The purpose of this statewide program is to support and facilitate noncustodial parents' access to and visitation with their children.

 Please use this tool, located at the bottom right hand corner of each page, to search our website for specific information.